secretstartups/handbook/customer-success/solutions-architects/processes/index.html.md

 ## SA Activity Capture

 Solutions Architects record all customer and prospect activity to promote **transparency** and **collaboration**.
-By consistently capturing our customer facing activity, we can peform analysis for further reporting to establish **efficient** decision making for GitLab's business.
+By consistently capturing our customer facing activity, we can perform analysis for further reporting to establish **efficient** decision making for GitLab's business.
 More information on this process can be found on the [SA Activity Capture](/handbook/customer-success/solutions-architects/processes/activity-capture) page.

 ## Cross-functional Sales Team Processes